X

 When you look at a craft beer, the label itself frequently contains a wealth of information about the history and philosophy of that particular brew.

-Craft beer is miles away in flavor from regular beer.
-Any enthusiast for craft beer or home brewing will be happy to tell you that drinking Coors alone just won’t do.
+Any craft beer or home brewing enthusiast will be happy to tell you that drinking Coors alone won’t do.

 You might be amazed at how inventive beers can be if you haven’t visited a nearby artisan brewery yet.

 You can get smooth lagers, acidic ales, and stouts with chocolate flavors that will dazzle you with their complexity.
-Ordinary beers don’t even come close to competing.

 Most of the time, icy cold temperatures are the only thing that can save a regular beer.
-The cold conceals how tasteless mass-produced beers are.

 Should You Go For Craft Beer For Health Reasons?